Canada women's national rugby union team

-The Canada women's national rugby union team is governed by Rugby Canada, and plays in red and black.
-They were ranked 5th in World Rugby's inaugural women's rankings and are currently ranked as the third best team in the world.
-Canada competes in competitions such as the Pacific Four Series and the Rugby World Cup.
+The Canada women's national rugby union team represents Canada in international rugby union competitions.
+They are overseen by Rugby Canada, the governing body of rugby union in Canada.

 History

 The Canadian women's program began to develop in the 1980s with the first match being played in 1987 in Victoria, British Columbia against another international rugby start-up, the United States.
 It was the first women's international test match that was played outside of Europe.

 In 1991, Canada competed in the inaugural Women's Rugby World Cup in Wales.
 The team finished in fifth place after defeating Spain 19–4 in the Plate final.
 Canada has appeared in every World Cup since 1991.

 Canada were finalists at the 2014 Rugby World Cup.
 They were drawn in the same pool with eventual winners, England.
 They had a 13 all draw during the pool stage before meeting in the final, Canada lost 21–9 and were runners-up.

 In 2022, Canada finished fourth after losing to France in the third place final at the delayed 2021 Rugby World Cup.